WallStreetMojo

 #12 – Materiality

 The materiality concept explains that the financial statements should show all the items having a significant economic effect on the business.
-It allows ignoring the other concepts if the item to be disclosed is having an insignificant impact on the business of the entity, and the efforts involved in recording the same is not worthwhile.
+It allows ignoring the other concepts if the item to be disclosed has an insignificant impact on the entity's business, and the efforts involved in recording the same are not worthwhile

-• The importance of the accounting concept is visible in the fact that its application is involved at each and every step of a recording a financial transaction of the entity.
+• The importance of the accounting concept is visible in the fact that its application is involved in every step of recording a financial transaction of the entity.

-• Following the generally accepted accounting concepts helps in saving time, efforts, and energy of the accountants, as the framework is already set.
+• Following the generally accepted accounting concepts helps save the accountants' time, effort, and energy, as the framework is already set.

-• It improves the quality of financial statements and reports with respect to understandability, reliability, relevance, and comparability of such financial statements and reports.
+• It improves the quality of financial statements and reports concerning the understandability, reliability, relevance, and comparability of such financial statements and reports.

 Advantages

-• A detailed and tallied financial information clearly provide information about the asset viz a vis. the liabilities of the entity;
+• A detailed and tallied financial information provides information about the asset viz a vis.
+The liabilities of the entity;

 • Useful information to help the management of the entity make an economic decision;